Anti-Inflammatory Foods to the Rescue

 For those who are not fans of salmon, tuna offers itself as an alternative.
 Health experts recommend eating fish several times a week to manage severe joint pain.
 With the option of tuna and salmon, individuals have the freedom to choose based on their personal preference.

-Mackerel and sardines are also worth mentioning as their omega-3 fatty acids content are relatively higher as compared to the other remaining fishes.
+Mackerel and sardines are also worth mentioning as their omega-3 fatty acids content is relatively higher as compared to the other remaining fishes.

 Another partner of kale comes in the form of spinach.
 Most people might associate this vegetable with the cartoon of Popeye, where the character gains superhuman strength after eating this vegetable.
 While the concept is far-fetched, it does project spinach in a positive light.